-Coyote Trapping (human intervention), Like it or not, is the only way to control the local coyote population.
+Coyote Trapping (human intervention), like it or not, is the only way to control the local coyote population.
 Coyote trapping is not always the answer to your problem.
 Let’s talk… I will help you determine if it will be an effective solution.

 WARNING!
 We do not relocate coyotes.
 It is against the LAW!

-WHAT TO EXPECT FROM PROFESSIONAL COYOTE TRAPPER:
+WHAT TO EXPECT FROM A PROFESSIONAL COYOTE TRAPPER:

 COYOTE SIGHTINGS DURING THE DAY

-It is common to think that any coyote seen during the day is sick or has rabies but that simply is not true.
-Coyotes are extremely adaptive and if their food supply (rats, squirrels, rabbits, chipmunks, etc) is low then they are forced to hunt longer and even during the daytime.
+It is a common misconception that any coyote seen during the day is either sick or rabid.
+That is simply not true.
+Coyotes are extremely adaptive and if their normal food supply is low they are forced to hunt longer and even during the daytime.
 Also, if the coyote has more mouths to feed (Pups in the den) they will be forced to hunt more often and longer.
+An ounce of Prevention:

 - Keep domestic cats in at night.
 Don’t let them roam the neighborhood.
 Coyotes & Cars rival for the #1 spot for the reason “missing cat” signs get posted in neighborhoods.